 Mistake #5: Relying on conservatorships and guardianships.
 These court-supervised proceedings for addressing your physical or mental incapacity are costly, time-consuming and horribly burdensome.
 When you set up a living trust, you avoid the need for conservatorships and guardianships.

 Mistake #6: Relying on the small estate exemption as your way of avoiding probate.
 Most people assume their estates are worth far less than they actually are.
-The small estate exemption that avoids probate is permitted only for estates with a value of less than $50,000 in real estate or $30,000 in personal property.
+The small estate exemption that avoids probate is permitted only for estates with a value of less $66,000 in personal property.
 Most estates do not qualify.

 Mistake #7: Relying on a gifting program as your way of avoiding probate.
-The law allows you to give away your property at a rate of $14,000 per person per year.
-A married couple can give $28,000 per year to anyone they choose without gift tax consequences.
-While this is an effective way to reduce the size of your estate, it has two down sides: First, you lose control of your assets, and second, you may not be able to give away property as quickly as you need to.
+The law allows you to give away your property at a rate of $15,000 per person per year.
+A married couple can give $30,000 per year to anyone they choose without gift tax consequences.
+While this is an effective way to reduce the size of your estate, it has two downsides: First, you lose control of your assets, and second, you may not be able to give away property as quickly as you need to.

 Mistake #8: Relying on a form kit for your will or living trust.
 One size does not fit all because no two people are alike.
 Do you know anyone who has exactly the same property you have — and who wants their property to go to the same people as you?
 Your estate plan should be custom drafted to meet your specific needs.
 If you use a form kit, you’re asking for problems.
 The only estate plan you can depend on is one that is custom prepared by a qualified attorney.